hajimariyam/Flixster/README.md

 # FLIXSTER

-An Android mobile app—browse movies currently playing in theaters, view the synopsis and ratings, and play a Youtube trailer.
+An Android mobile app—browse movies currently playing in theaters (via TheMovieDatabase API), view the synopsis and ratings, and play a Youtube trailer.

 ## User Stories